 For a day out that offers history, drama, and a monument to those who perished, you cannot beat Culloden.
 While you’re there, stop in the café and sample their own Culloden whisky.
 You could also share a tempting charcuterie platter with your pal.

 Are you ready to get away from the city for a bit?
 Hop on board a Dolphin Cruise out into the Moray Firth and experience 75 minutes of action on the water.
-Dolphins aren’t guaranteed, although seals, otters, and other wildlife are commonly seen as well.
+Dolphins aren’t guaranteed, but seals, otters, and other wildlife are also commonly seen.

 Places to Eat